Free home delivery within 1 day

 Tossing food in a skillet is an efficient way to mix and move food.

-How do you do a pan flip?
-Explanation in steps
+How to do a pan flip?
+Step-by-step explanation

 Credits: serious eats

-How do you flip food in a pan?
-Throwing food.
+How to flip food in a pan?
+Tossing food.

-In our eyes there are two ways to do things in life: you can do something well or you can do it well and with great style!
-Let's take the World Cup as an example: You can do something well, like Germany's technical skills, or you can do it well and with a lot of style, like Brazil, they not only play the game, but they do it in a beautiful way with many highlights.
+In our eyes, there are two ways to do things in life: you can do it well or you can do it well and with great style!
+Let’s take the World Cup as an example: You can do it well, like the technical skills of Germany, or you can do it well and with great style, like Brazil, who not only play the game, but do it beautifully with many feats.

-It's not about one way being automatically better than the other - on any given day, each of these teams has a chance to beat the other.
-They are just two different ways of approaching a task, one purely technical, the other with a bit of style and flair.
+It’s not that one way is automatically better than the other – on any given day, each of these teams has a chance of beating the other.
+They’re simply two different ways of approaching a task, one purely technical, the other with a bit of style and flair.

-Learning how to flip and toss food in a sauté pan or skillet is a similar thing.
-In most cases, it's not an essential cooking skill, as there's always an equally good but less spectacular way to perform it (like stirring or using your spatula).
-And frankly, even in trained hands, there's a risk that throwing food into a skillet could end up with a little mess.
-It's like juggling - you can get really good at it, but that doesn't mean you'll never drop a ball.
+Learning how to flip and toss food in a sauté pan or skillet is a similar matter.
+In most cases, it’s not an essential cooking skill, as there’s always an equally good – if less spectacular – way to do it (like stirring or using your spatula).
+And honestly, even in practiced hands, tossing food in a skillet can still result in a bit of a mess.
+It’s like juggling – you can get really good at it, but that doesn’t mean you’ll never drop a ball.

-"It's an incredibly fast and efficient way to mix and work food in the pan, with just a few quick throws that have the same effect as prolonged stirring."
+“It's an incredibly fast and efficient way to mix and work food in the pan, with just a few quick tosses having the same effect as a long stir.”

 What can you flip?

-Before we get into the how, the first question is what food to toss.
-I know many people like to flip pancakes, frittatas and omelets in the skillet.
-Such upheavals - successfully executed - are quite impressive.
-But we don't recommend it.
-For one, it's far too easy to flip them too hard or too soft causing them to fall on themselves in sad, broken heaps.
-Second, because each of these dishes is large in relation to the size of the pan, they are much more likely to miss their target partially or completely on their way down (imagine somersaults on a huge trampoline; imagine than doing the same somersaults on a small trampoline - which one would you find safer?).
-Third, even when you spin and land successfully, they come down hard on their wet side, which all too often means a big old splashing belly flop.
+Before we get into the how, the first question is what food to flip.
+I know a lot of people love to flip pancakes, frittatas, and omelets in a skillet.
+Such flips—done successfully—are pretty impressive.
+But we don’t recommend it.
+First, it’s far too easy to flip them too hard or too soft, causing them to collapse on themselves in sad, broken heaps.
+Second, because each of these foods is large relative to the size of the pan, they’re much more likely to miss their target entirely or partially on the way down (imagine doing somersaults on a giant trampoline; then imagine doing the same somersaults on a tiny trampoline—which would you consider safer?).
+Third, even if you do flip and land successfully, they land hard on their wet side, which all too often means a big old splashy belly flop.

-Instead, we recommend flipping pancakes gently with a spatula; flip frittatas onto an upturned plate, then slide them back into the pan; and as for omelettes, they should not, at least according to the classical French technique, be turned at all, but rolled up in the pan while the top is still moist, and then carefully turned onto the plate.
+Instead, we recommend gently flipping pancakes with a spatula; turning frittatas onto an upturned plate and then sliding them back into the pan; and as for omelettes, they should, at least according to the classic French technique, not be turned at all, but rolled up in the pan while the top is still moist, and then carefully turned onto the plate.

-What should you throw in the air?
-Personally, I like to toss small mixed ingredients when stir-frying and sautéing so they combine quickly and move around the pan.
-I also like to throw around foods like pasta in the sauce, and starchy dishes like risotto, although this can be a messier business at times, so try that carefully (and with an apron…).
+So what do you toss in the air?
+Personally, I like to toss small mixed ingredients when stir-frying and sautéing, so they quickly combine and move around the pan.
+I also like to toss foods like pasta in sauce, and starchy dishes like risotto, although this can sometimes be a messier affair, so try it carefully (and with an apron…).

 How to Flip?

-The first thing you need to know is that the base has to be right, a skillet with sloping sides.
-And absolutely not flat as often with cast iron pans.
-If you want to throw something in the air, it has to go up with a nice slanting ramp, and not like a car with full throttle against a crash barrier…
+The first thing you need to know is that the base has to be good, a frying pan with sloping sides.
+And absolutely no flat ones like often with cast iron pans.
+If you want to throw something in the air, it has to be with a nice sloping jump upwards, and not like a car with full throttle against a guardrail…

 Credits: serious eats

-The first thing the ski jumper has to do is charge down towards the ramp.
-That's what you should do with the food.
-But first, it's always a good idea to stir the food with a spoon, spatula, or tongs to make sure everything slides into the pan and isn't stuck (kind of like when the skier flips over a few times). and slides again before making the jump).
-When you're sure the food is free to jump, give it a push down to the farthest slope of the pan.
+The first thing the ski jumper needs to do is charge down the slope.
+That’s what you need to do with the food.
+But first, it’s always a good idea to give the food a quick stir with a spoon, spatula, or tongs to make sure it slides into the pan and isn’t stuck (kind of like when the skier slides back and forth a few times before jumping).
+Once you’re sure the food is clear to jump, give it a downward push toward the far side of the pan.

 Credits: serious eats

-Now our ski jump analogy ends, because if we stuck with that, you would shoot the food out of the pan and it would end up as far out of the pan as possible, and we don't want that.
-Instead, just as the food begins to shoot out of the pan, you need to lift the front of the pan and pull back a little to redirect the food's trajectory so that it shoots vertically upwards, or - even better - to back and slightly towards you.
-This should be a smooth and smooth movement.
+Now our ski jump analogy breaks down, because if we were to stick with it, you would be shooting the food out of the pan and it would end up as far out of the pan as possible, and we don’t want that.
+Instead, just as the food starts to shoot out of the pan, you should lift the front of the pan and pull back a little to redirect the path of the food so that it shoots vertically upward, or better yet, backward and a little bit toward you.
+This should be a smooth, fluid motion.

 Credits: serious eats

-With the food in the air and (hopefully) still above the pan, you should then raise the skillet to catch any falling food.
+With the food in the air and (hopefully) still above the pan, you then need to bring the frying pan up so that you can catch any falling food.

 Good flipping of a pancake